vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Quaternions.md

 ## [Quaternions](https://docs.unity3d.com/ScriptReference/Quaternion.html)
 ### What are they?
-Nobody using them practically really needs to know.
+Quaternions are compact four dimensional values that can be easily interpolated between values (to rotate to another orientation via the most direct rotation).

-They're compact fancy four dimensional values that can be easily interpolated between values.
-That is, to rotate to another orientation via the most direct rotation.
+To use them practically you don't need to understand them beyond that simplified description.

 ### What aren't they?
 **Quaternions are not [Euler angles](https://docs.unity3d.com/ScriptReference/Transform-eulerAngles.html)**.